berthelemy/consulting.berthelemy.net/collections/_posts/2024-05-04-moodle-initial-configuration.md

 - Make sure the TinyMCE editor is on, and Atto and the TinyMCE legacy editors are off.
 Atto creates unnecessarily dirty HTML.

-Once you've done all that, then you can get on with configuring the rest of the site - things like the theme pack, custom css, and category/course structure.
+Once you've done all that, then you can get on with configuring the rest of the site - things like the theme pack, custom css, reports and category/course structure.

 ## Additional resources